shivani-6283/sql-data-analytics-project/README.md

 This project focuses on performing **Exploratory Data Analysis (EDA) using SQL** on a prepared sales dataset from a bicycle manufacturing and sales business.

-The analysis is performed on data from the **Gold layer of the database**, where the data has already been cleaned, transformed, and structured for analysis.
-Therefore, this project focuses on **understanding the business through the available data rather than performing data cleaning**.
+The analysis uses data from the **Gold layer of the database**, where the data has already been cleaned, transformed, and structured for analysis.
+The focus of this project is **business exploration and and meaningful insight generation**.

-The EDA is performed to understand **overall business performance, product performance, customer contributions, and changes in sales over time**.
-SQL is used to explore the data, calculate key business metrics, and identify patterns and trends.
+The analysis explores **overall business performance, product performance, customer contributions, and sales trends over time** using SQL.

-The goal of this project is to turn the prepared data into **meaningful business insights** that can help management better understand the company's sales, products, and customers and identify areas that may require further investigation.

 ---

 ## 🎯 2.
 Business Context & Objectives

-The company is a **bicycle manufacturing and sales business** that sells bicycles, components, accessories, and clothing to customers.
+The company is a **bicycle manufacturing and sales business** offering bicycles, components, accessories, and cycling clothing.

-The company has accumulated a large amount of historical sales data along with information about its customers and products.
-However, management needs a clearer understanding of overall business performance and the factors contributing to it.
+Management wants a clearer understanding of the company's overall performance and the factors contributing to it.

-### 🔍 Management wants to understand:
+### 🔍 Key Business Questions

 * How is the business performing overall?
-* Which products and product categories contribute most to sales?
+* Which products and categories contribute most to sales?
 * How are customers and sales distributed across different markets?
 * How has business performance changed over time?
 * Which products and customers show stronger or weaker performance?
-* What key patterns and trends can be identified from the historical data?
+* What key patterns and trends can be identified?

 ---

-## 🗂️ 3.
-Dataset Information

-### 📋 Type of Data
+### 📋 Data Overview

-* **Business Domain:** Retail / Sales / Product / Customer Data
+* **Business Domain:** Retail / Sales / Product / Customer
-* **Business Industry:** Bicycle Manufacturing and Sales
+* **Industry:** Bicycle Manufacturing and Sales
 * **Data Structure:** Relational Database
-* **Analytical Role:** Fact + Dimension Data
+* **Analytical Model:** Star Schema

-### 🏗️ Dataset Overview

 The dataset contains historical **sales, customer, and product data** and is organized into a simple **star schema** consisting of **one fact table and two dimension tables**.